 The quality coming from the small sensors of most consumer drones is marginal and RAW will allow you to make the most of each photo.
 It can be processed just as you would any RAW image from your SLR or mirrorless camera.

 Drone Photography Composition

 I like to fly my drone fairly low.
-I find the combination of altitude and wide angle lenses make everything look less dramatic and smaller if I’m flying too high.
+I find the combination of altitude and wide-angle lenses make everything look less dramatic and smaller if I’m flying too high.

-Twenty to thirty metres off the ground is probably my favourite height, but of course it varies on where I’m flying and the image I’m creating.
+Twenty to thirty metres off the ground is probably my favourite height, but of course, it varies on where I’m flying and the image I’m creating.

 Remember to take advantage of the many camera angles drone photography allows.
 Shooting straight down is almost impossible from a plane.
 From a drone though?
 It is as easy as angling your camera.

-Playing with lines and patterns is a drone specialty.
+Playing with lines and patterns is a drone speciality.
 Take advantage of the way the world looks from above and play with dividing your images into parts using the natural variations in the landscape.

-Trees from above, for example create a starburst pattern, not a typical way humans see a forest!
+Trees from above, for example, create a starburst pattern, not a typical way humans see a forest!

 The flexibility provided by drone photography is extraordinary.
 Don’t be afraid to experiment with aerial images of places a plane could never fly.

 Always follow the rules!
 Flying a drone around airports, emergency situations, wildfires, or areas with other aircraft is not only irresponsible but also dangerous and even life-threatening.